Petro Mohyla: Veneration

 Even during the lifetime of Metropolitan Peter Mohyla, as well as shortly after his death, panegyrics and speeches were created in his honor, which glorified the person and the actions of the hierarch.
-From the 17th century 12 diverse texts in Old Ukrainian, Old Polish and Latin are known.
-Among their authors are printers of the Lavra typography, professors and students of the Kyiv-Mohyla Collegium, as well as such famous writers and figures as Protosingel Pamva Berinda, Hieromonk Tarasii Zemka, Hieromonk Sophronii Pochaskyi, Monk Yosif Kalimon, Bishop Feodosiy Vasylevich-Baevskyi, Archbishop Lazar Baranovych and Hegumen Antony Radyvylovskyi.
-In their works, epithets and similes are used to glorify the metropolitan, which include symbolic interpretation of the figures of Mohyla's family coat of arms, analogies with the sun and other natural phenomenas, characters of ancient mythology, various associations with the name, and biblical images and plots.
+Twelve such texts from the 17th century in Old Ukrainian, Old Polish, and Latin are known.
+Among their authors are printers of the Lavra printing house, professors and students of the Kyiv-Mohyla Collegium, as well as such famous writers and figures as Protosyngel Pamvo Berynda, Hieromonk Tarasii Zemka, Hieromonk Sophronii Pochaskyi, Monk Yosif Kalimon, Bishop Feodosiy Vasylevich-Baevskyi, Archbishop Lazar Baranovych and Hegumen Antony Radyvylovskyi.
+In their works, epithets and similes are used to glorify the metropolitan, which include symbolic interpretation of the figures of Mohyla's family coat of arms, analogies with the sun and other natural phenomena, characters of ancient mythology, various associations with his name, and biblical images and plots.
 These works indicate a special attitude towards the metropolitan among Ukrainian church and cultural figures of the 17th century.

-Sainthood

 He is venerated as a saint in the Ukrainian Orthodox Church, the Russian Orthodox Church, the Romanian Orthodox Church, and the Polish Orthodox Church.
 His feast day is 1 January but he is also commemorated on 5 October, together with the other sainted Metropolitans of Kyiv.

 The Greek Orthodox Church has tended to be more suspicious of Petro Mohyla, some believing him to be too influenced by trends in Roman Catholic theology.
-The Orthodox Church in America is also suspicious of Petro Mohyla, but nevertheless they list him on their website as a saint.
+On the website of the Orthodox Church in America, Mohyla is called a saint, but his works and educational practices are described as "a primary cause of a certain 'captivity' to Western influences for some two hundred years in the theology and piety of the Orthodox people of Russia, Ukraine, and Romania."